 Hustvedt then points out, however, that modern neuroscience is starting to validate some of Freud’s “outmoded” ideas.
 “No neuroscientist today would say that the unconscious does not exist.
 No one working in the field would argue against primal emotional drives in human beings either.
 Freud is no longer dismissed as quickly as he once was.”

 This is a kind of poetic justice since Freud actually studied neuroanatomy at the University of Vienna under German physiologist Ernst Wilhelm von Brücke.
-It was Brücke, who first proposed the concept of “psychodynamics,“ along with physicist Hermann von Helmholtz (one of the formulators of the first law of thermodynamics).
+It was Brücke, who first proposed the concept of “psychodynamics“ in 1874, along with physicist Hermann von Helmholtz (one of the formulators of the first law of thermodynamics).
 Brücke and Helmholtz stated that since all living organisms are energy-systems, they must be governed by the laws of thermodynamics.
-This was the springboard of Freud’s psychology.
+This became the springboard for Freud’s psychology.

 But still, a neo-Freudian dog trainer?
 It’s true that Freud was a dog lover.
 But seriously, when we think about canine behavior, Sigmund Freud is not the first name that comes to mind.
 (Does Pavlov ring a bell?)
 Most modern dog trainers trace their philosophy back to either Konrad Lorenz or B. F. Skinner.
 Very few would consider Freud a major influence.

 All three were geniuses who made a major scientific impact.
-Yet even though Freud is now considered old-hat, every single one of Lorenz’s views on canine behavior have been proven invalid.
-And while Skinner’s ideas still hold sway in most animal training circles, holes and cracks in his philosophy began showing themselves from the outset.
+However, even though Freud is now considered old-hat, every single one of Lorenz’s views on canine behavior have been proven invalid.1 And while Skinner’s ideas still hold sway in most animal training circles, holes and cracks in his philosophy began showing themselves from the outset.

 “Life Is an Adventure—Where Will Your Dog Take You?”